AtmolanderMimi/basm/book/src/built-in-instructions.md

 smuggle **ANY** string into the compiled file.
 This means that it is possible to include operators like `+`, `-`, `>`, `<`, `[`, `]`, `,` and `.`
 allowing us to insert raw bf code directly in our basm source file.
-With this, we can havest the full power (it being rather small still) of bf.
+With this, we can harvest the full power (it being rather small still) of bf.
 This comes with one downside, tape pointer movement, which is usually completely handled by the compiler, and unmatched brackets are not checked within strings passed to `RAW`.
-An unmatched bracket will probably just match with a totally unrelated one, messing up jumps made by `WHNE` and messing with tape pointer position **unitentionally** is **BAD**.
+An unmatched bracket will probably just match with a totally unrelated one, messing up jumps made by `WHNE` and messing with tape pointer position **unintentionally** is **BAD**.
 I won't go into much details why it is, but simply put, the compiler needs to know were the pointer is at all times (unless you plan for it, we'll see that in the relative-code chapter).
 Just writing `RAW ">";` is enough to completely mess up your program by effectively offsetting all the cells by 1.

-With `RAW "">";`, we can write dynamic code to our heart content without being limited by basm's static memory adressing.
+With `RAW "">";`, we can write dynamic code to our heart content without being limited by basm's static memory addresssing.
-The art of writing basm a program capable of harnessing the power of dynamic memory adressing is one hard to come by these days, but in time (reading the chapter on relative code) you shall learn how to master it.
+The art of writing basm a program capable of harnessing the power of dynamic memory addresssing is one hard to come by these days, but in time (reading the chapter on relative code) you shall learn how to master it.